Topological origin of non-Hermitian skin effect in higher dimensions and uniform spectra

 Extending the non-Bloch band theory to higher dimensions, however, presents formidable challenges.
-Higher-dimensional systems introduce complexities due to the vast diversity of lattice geometries and open boundary conditions (OBC) [See Fig. \ref{fig1}].
+Higher-dimensional systems introduce complexities due to the vast diversity of lattice geometries and open boundary conditions (OBC) (See Fig. \ref{fig1}).
 The lattice cuts may influence the presence and localizations of skin modes \cite{fangchen}.
-Moreover, the vexing numerical errors \cite{error1,teoplitzbook,error2} seem unavoidable, especially when the system size is large.
+Moreover, the vexing numerical errors \cite{error1,toeplitzbook,error2} seem unavoidable, especially when the system size is large.
 Previous investigations of higher-dimensional non-Hermitian systems \cite{nhse2,james,litianyu} have mostly been conducted on a case-by-case basis.
 Recent advancements have shed light on the understanding of NHSE in higher dimensions.
 For instance, a global criterion has been proposed that relates the occurrence of NHSE to the spectral area \cite{fangchen}.
 An elegant formulation \cite{wz} connects the spectral density to the mathematical object Amoeba.
+For certain 2D models, ``dimensional transmutation" of the generalized Brillouin zone may occur \cite{jianghuilee}.
 Additionally, a dynamical degeneracy splitting has been introduced to characterize the anisotropic decay behaviors \cite{dynamicals1,dynamicals2}.
 Despite these developments, fundamental questions regarding NHSE in higher dimensions remain elusive: What is the topological origin of NHSE in higher dimensions?
 How are skin effects with distinct lattice cuts interrelated, and how can we account for the energy spectra and skin effects across various lattice geometries in a unified way?

-In this paper, we tackle these problems by presenting a unified non-Hermitian band theory that applies to all spatial dimensions.
-Drawing insights from the 1D case with point gaps, we introduce the key notion of uniform spectra ($\sigma_U$) from the perspective of inserting imaginary flux.
+In this paper, we tackle these problems by presenting a point-gap perspective of NHSE that applies to all spatial dimensions.
+Drawing insights from the 1D case with point gaps, we introduce the key notion of uniform spectra ($\sigma_{\rm U}$) from the perspective of inserting imaginary flux.
 We illustrate that the uniform spectra are lattice-cut independent and precisely describe the energy spectra for any lattice geometries.
-Based on the uniform spectra, we reveal that the skin modes on different lattice geometries can be treated as different ``projections" of the same entity, which are further related through momentum-basis transformations.
+Based on the uniform spectra, we reveal that the skin modes on different lattice geometries can be treated as different ``projections" of the same entity, which are further related through momentum-basis transformations.\\